 Sometimes shrouded in mist, sometimes bathed in brilliant sunlight, the waters of Barkley Sound on the far side of Vancouver Island are superb for coastal rowing.
-Our tours in 2019 and 2022 explored the harbours, channels and islands in the vicinity of Ucluelet as well as Sechart Channel.
-The experience of rowing from a wilderness lodge is so unique that we are now basing the entire tour on the edge of the Broken Group Islands of Pacific Rim National Park Reserve.
-The big, stable boats are perfect for this type of tour.
+The experience of rowing from a wilderness lodge is so unique.
+We have been running this trip since 2019 and love returning to this off-the grid and water-access only accommodation at the edge of the Broken Group Islands of Pacific Rim National Park Reserve.
+The big, stable coastal boats are perfect for this type of tour.
 When the water is flat, as it can be, they are a treat to row.
 If waves and swells come up, the boats easily handle the conditions.
 Our guides are very experienced in coastal rowing.
 Ideally, participants will have previous coastal rowing experience, but if not, a solid base of flatwater rowing, and comfort in changeable conditions are required.

 |Price Per Person||USD||CAD||EUR|

 GST of 5% will be added to the price on the invoice.

 |Daily Distances||Boats||Group Size|